gohugoio/hugo/content/getting-started/configuration.md

 pygmentsUseClasses (false)
 : Enable to use external CSS for code highlighting.

+relativeURLs (false)
+: Enable this to make all relative URLs relative to content root.
+Note that this does not affect absolute URLs.

+rssLimit (15)
+: Maximum number of items in the RSS feed.

 sectionPagesMenu ("")(
 : See ["Section Menu for Lazy Bloggers"](/templates/menu-templates/#section-menu-for-lazy-bloggers).